marco-prontera/vite-plugin-css-injected-by-js/README.md

 #### jsAssetsFilterFunction (function)

-The jsAssetsFilterFunction parameter allows you to specify which JavaScript file(s) the CSS injection code should be added to.
+The `jsAssetsFilterFunction` parameter allows you to specify which JavaScript file(s) the CSS injection code should be added to.
 This is useful when using a Vite configuration that exports multiple entry points in the building process.
 The function takes in an OutputChunk object and should return true for the file(s) you wish to use as the host of the CSS injection.
 If multiple files are specified, the CSS injection code will be added to all files returned as true.

-Here is an example of how to use the jsAssetsFilterFunction:
+Here is an example of how to use the `jsAssetsFilterFunction`:

 ```javascript
 import cssInjectedByJsPlugin from 'vite-plugin-css-injected-by-js'